Original Medicare (Hospital & Doctors Coverage)

 Understand Medicare Premiums

-Many people think that Original Medicare is free, but in fact, you’ll probably pay a monthly premium for your coverage.
+Many people think that Medicare is free, but in fact, you’ll probably pay a monthly premium for your coverage.
 Although, Part A (hospitalization) is free for most people.

-Most people pay a standard premium for Medicare Part B. However, you may pay more if your income is above a certain amount.
+Most people pay a standard premium for Part B. However, you may pay more if your income is above a certain amount.

 If you enroll in a Part C plan, you’ll still pay your Part B premium.
 You may also pay your insurance company an additional premium amount, depending on the plan you choose.